GoogleCloudPlatform/spring-cloud-gcp/docs/src/main/md/trace.md

 ## Cloud Trace

-Google Cloud Platform provides a managed distributed tracing service called [Cloud Trace](https://cloud.google.com/trace/), and [Spring Cloud Sleuth](https://cloud.spring.io/spring-cloud-sleuth/) can be used with it to easily instrument Spring Boot applications for observability.
+Google Cloud provides a managed distributed tracing service called [Cloud Trace](https://cloud.google.com/trace/), and [Spring Cloud Sleuth](https://cloud.spring.io/spring-cloud-sleuth/) can be used with it to easily instrument Spring Boot applications for observability.

 Typically, Spring Cloud Sleuth captures trace information and forwards traces to services like Zipkin for storage and analysis.
-However, on GCP, instead of running and maintaining your own Zipkin instance and storage, you can use Cloud Trace to store traces, view trace details, generate latency distributions graphs, and generate performance regression reports.
+However, on Google Cloud, instead of running and maintaining your own Zipkin instance and storage, you can use Cloud Trace to store traces, view trace details, generate latency distributions graphs, and generate performance regression reports.